vipulnaik/diet-exercise-health/events/2026/2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md

 neck, I also experienced fleeting muscle aches in the rest of the body, to a level comparable with what one would feel after over-exercising those specific muscles.

+### Increased sleep duration over the following week

+My sleep duration was a little higher than usual over the week following the vaccine, with several days of 9-hour sleep duration (sleep duration was about 8 hours or more on all days; normally I don't have 9-hour sleep duration unless I fall significantly below 8 hours on an earlier day).
+I suspect this increased sleep duration was affected by the vaccine in two ways:

+* Greater holistic fatigue leading to need for more sleep

+* Poor quality of sleep on the night of the vaccine leading to a sleep backlog that needed to be paid out over the coming week

+The greater sleep duration somewhat affected the quantity of work I was able to do in the coming week, by reducing my number of waking hours, and also created minor scheduling challenges.
+Fortunately, I did not have a lot of meetings during the week and the reduced exercise level helped me recover some of the time.

 ### Symptoms I experienced in previous iterations that I have not experienced yet